letolabs/the-little-cloud-foundry-book/en/cf.md

 Github mirror roughly monthly which greatly increases the likelihood of merge conflicts.

-A public Gerrit instance is in the works.
-This will allow internal VMware CF developers and external CF developers to work together, in publice, which is a huge step in the right direction for VMware.
+A public Gerrit instance was just announced.
+This will allow internal VMware CF developers and external CF developers to work together, in public, which is a huge step in the right direction for VMware. http://reviews.cloudfoundry.org Developers can sign in with OpenID or a Google Account and participate in the development of Cloud Foundry.

 ![CF Community Process](title.png)